Skip Ribbon Commands

 Arriving at a reasonable accommodation is a multi-step process known as the "interactive process."
 The usual steps in the process are as follows:

-• The employee informs the employer that he or she has a disability and needs accommodation, or the employer has reason to know or believes that the employee is disabled and is limited in performing the essential functions of the job.
+• The employee informs the employer that he or she has a physical or mental disability, is a pregnant woman, or is a new birth mother and needs accommodation, or the employer has reason to know or believes that the employee is disabled, a pregnant woman, or a new birth mother and is limited in performing the essential functions of the job.

 • This information triggers the employer's duty to engage in a good faith, ongoing, interactive process of seeking and providing information to arrive at a reasonable accommodation.

-• The employer should determine if the employee's condition qualifies as a disability that needs accommodation (the employee can be asked to provide medical certification of the disabling condition).
+• The employer should determine if the employee's condition (whether arising from a physical or mental disability or pregnancy/birth related) qualifies as a condition that needs accommodation (the employee can be asked to provide medical certification of the pertinent condition).

 • The employer should discuss with the employee the exact nature of the limitations and what types of accommodation would be most effective (the only limit on an accommodation is whether it would impose an undue hardship on the employer to provide it, like remodeling or extensive adaptation of the facilities; extending a leave of absence beyond the time granted by archdiocesan policy may be required as a reasonable accommodation).